Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Her mother is a what?"
 Tooko tilted his head.
 "I don’t know that one."

 "Humans are weird," Wilde explained.
-He didn’t get a chance to elaborate, however: There was a ping from his tablet, which was… unexpected, to say the least.
+He didn’t get a chance to elaborate, however: There was a ping from his tablet, which was... unexpected, to say the least.

 "...What?"
 He scowled at it for a second and then held out his hand. "...Fork that over, Frasier."